oelin/valkyrie/README.md

 Introduction
 ------------

-Validated types are your trusty allies for
+In Constrictor, validated types are your trusty allies for

 ## Installation